paulinaturner/TURNER-Python-Portfolio/StreamlitAppFinal/README.md

 - Upload a `.csv` file containing the following columns:
 - AOV, Frequency, Retention, Lifespan, Discount
 - App calculates CLV for each row
-- Returns a data table with CLV values and option to download results
+- Returns a data table with CLV values and an option to download results

 ### Customer CLV Comparison